vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 ### Relevant requests

-Some steps of the OAuth2 authentication process are worth highlighting and describing in more detail. [block:callout] {
+Some steps of the OAuth2 authentication process are worth highlighting and describing in more detail.

-  "type": "info",
-  "title": "",
-  "body": "Note that some of the variable names in the requests mentioned below are customizable when you implement a custom OAuth option.
-You can adapt them to the specifications of your identity provider."
+> ℹ️ Note that some of the variable names in the requests mentioned below are customizable when you implement a custom OAuth option.
+You can adapt them to the specifications of your identity provider.
-}
-[/block]

 #### Authorization request

-When an unauthenticated user requests access to protected resources in a store, VTEX ID will start the authentication process by generating a unique identifier for this authentication session, storing the URI of the requested resource for this session and redirecting the __user agent__ to this endpoint with the following query variables:
+When an unauthenticated user requests access to protected resources in a store, VTEX ID will start the authentication process by generating a unique identifier for this authentication session, storing the URI of the requested resource for this session, and redirecting the __user agent__ to this endpoint with the following query variables:

 - `Client ID`: Client identification.
 - `state`: The state containing the unique identifier.